 If you ask Saigonese which is the heart of Ho Chi Minh City, I bet that most of them will say Ben Thanh Market.
 This enormous single-story market complex, which is located in the heart of District One, provides everything you could possibly need.
 This market is a fascinating area to explore, offering everything from street food and apparel to fake designer goods.

-Ben Thanh market is open every day from 7 am to 6 pm and expands into an outdoor night market in the evening.
+Ben Thanh Market is open every day from 7 am to 6 pm and expands into an outdoor night market in the evening.
 Here, you may shop for a variety of standard market items and get a sense of how local life is lived.
 It is undoubtedly crowded and may seem a little overwhelming at first, but I advise taking a loop to quickly understand the place and take pleasure in the shopping.
-Can you negotiate the price?
-Of course, as a tourist destination, you know that the price is always higher than normal.
-However, this doesn't apply in the food court area, FYI!
+Besides, as a tourist destination, you know that the price is always higher than normal, so it is better to negotiate the price before buying anything.

-It is safe to visit Ben Thanh Market, however as in any busy place, be careful with your belongings to avoid any unwanted incident.
+It is safe to visit Ben Thanh Market; however, as in any busy place, be careful with your belongings to avoid any unwanted incidents.

 The Cu Chi Tunnels, which were dug and built during the Vietnam War, are arguably the most famous war tunnels in history and one of the best things to do in Ho Chi Minh City.